sakoula/XiaoMi-Air-6200U/README.md

 Download the latest [release](https://github.com/sakoula/XiaoMi-Air-6200U/releases) from github and unzip the archive.
 You will find an `AIR_EFI` directory and a `addons` directory.

+> **Important**: Before installing clover on disk make sure that you do `sudo mount -uw /` from the terminal.
+And ignore any message from clover saying that it is incompatible with your operating system

 Mount the EFI partition of the macOS boot parition on `/Volumes/EFI`:

-1. make sure that in `EFI/CLOVER/drivers/UEFI` you have only the following files: `AppleKeyFeeder.efi`, `AudioDxe.efi`, `DataHubDxe.efi`, `FSInject.efi`.
-Erase the rest (Clover installer sometimes installs other dependencies)
+1. create `EFI/CLOVER/drivers/UEFI` or erase everything in `EFI/CLOVER/drivers/UEFI` if it exists

-2. copy `AIR_EFI/CLOVER/kexts/Other` from the downloaded file to macOS location `EFI/CLOVER/kexts/Other`
+2. copy `AIR_EFI/CLOVER/kexts/Other` from the downloaded file to USB's EFI to `EFI/CLOVER/kexts/Other`

-3. copy `addons/HFSPlus.efi`, `addons/VirtualSmc.efi`, `addons/ApfsDriverLoader.efi`, `addons/AppleUiSupport.efi`, `addons/AptioInputFix.efi`, `addons/AptioMemoryFix.efi` from the downloaded file to macOS location `EFI/CLOVER/drivers/UEFI/`
+3. copy `addons/*.efi` and `addons/*.plist` from the downloaded file to USB's EFI to `EFI/CLOVER/drivers/UEFI/`

-4. copy `AIR_EFI/CLOVER/ACPI/PATCHED/*` from the downloaded file to macOS location `EFI/CLOVER/ACPI/PATCHED/*`
+4. copy `AIR_EFI/CLOVER/ACPI/PATCHED/*` from the downloaded file to USB's EFI to `EFI/CLOVER/ACPI/PATCHED/*`

-5. copy `AIR_EFI/CLOVER/config.plist` from the downloaded file to macOS location `EFI/CLOVER/config.plist`
+5. copy `AIR_EFI/CLOVER/config.plist` from the downloaded file to USB's EFI to `EFI/CLOVER/config.plist`

 ### Move kexts to `/Library/Extensions`
 [up up up](#)

+**February 2020** Starting with Catalina I do not do this step!

 The right way to load kexts is **not** by injecting them through clover but installing them in `/Library/Extensions` and building them into the kernel cache.